earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 ![LiveView Life Cycle]({{site.images}}{{page.slug}}/rk4dJHg.png)

-Let's recap what you’ve done so far to better understand the LiveView life cycle:
+Let's recap what you've done so far to better understand the LiveView life cycle:

 1. Your application receives a request for a LiveView route.
 2. Your app will invoke that view `mount/2` function and set the initial socket state.